mark-wiemer-org/ahkpp/README.md

   - [Setting](#setting)
   - [Credits](#credits)

+## Before all

+Parser is using regex, so it is not perfect, please understand this.

 ## Coffee

 If you like this this extension, consider [buying me a coffee](https://www.buymeacoffee.com/cweijan).
 Thank you!

+## Install

+Install from vscode marketplace [vscode-autohotkey-plus](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-autohotkey-plus).

 ## Debug
-1. Click run button or press f9
+1. Click run button or press F9.
 2. Support breakpoint、stacktrace、variable
 ![debug](image/debug.gif)